uc-cdis/indexd/README.md

 It is then possible (via the API) to retrieve all versions for a given GUID.
 In addition, it is possible to ask for the _latest_ version of a GUID.
 See the [API documentation](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/uc-cdis/Indexd/master/openapis/swagger.yaml) for more details.

-But to reiterate, a given GUID will always point to the same data, even if there are later versions.
-The later versions will have _different_ GUIDs, though be connected through a common `baseid`.
+To reiterate, a given GUID will always point to the same data, even if there are later versions.
+The later versions will have _different_ GUIDs, though they will be connected through a common `baseid`.
 The Indexd API makes it possible to programmatically determine if newer versions of a given datum exist.

 ### Access Control